-The Partnership is led by five non-profits, the Valley Forge Chapter of Trout Unlimited, Green Valleys Association, Open Land Conservancy, West Chester Fish, Game & Wildlife Assoc. and the League of Women Voters.
+The Partnership is led by five non-profits, the Valley Forge Chapter Trout Unlimited, Green Valleys Association, Open Land Conservancy, West Chester Fish, Game & Wildlife Association and the League of Women Voters.

 Other affiliated members, participants and advisers are East Whiteland Township, Tredyffrin Township, Chester County Conservation District, Chester County Water Resources Authority, PA Department of Environmental Protection, PA Fish & Boat Commission, Valley Forge National Historical Park, US Geological Survey, Cabrini College, Drexel University, Temple University, Villanova University, University of Maryland, Stroud Water Research, Valley Forge Middle School, and more.

 On April 16, 2019, the intermunicipal Valley Creek Restoration Partnership received one of the 2019 Governor’s Awards for Environmental Excellence.
 The award was presented by PA DEP Secretary Patrick McDonnell at a ceremony for recipients held in Harrisburg.
 Since its establishment over 17 years ago, the Partnership has stewarded, executed, and help secure funding for over 23 projects totaling $3.3 million in Tredyffrin and East Whiteland Townships for the restoration of the Valley Creek Watershed, designated an Exceptional Value stream.
 Accepting the award on behalf of the Partnership were Owen Owens and Carol Armstrong.